polychromatic/polychromatic-docs/pages/config.md

 | Folder/File           | Purpose                                              |
 | --------------------- | ---------------------------------------------------- |
-| backends/             | Backends may use this to store runtime or persistant data
+| backends/             | Backends may use this to store runtime or persistent data
-| custom_icons/         | Copies of imported images to set for effects, presets or tray icon
+| custom_icons/         | Copies of imported images for effects, presets or tray icons
-| [effects/]            | Custom software effects
+| [effects/]            | Storage for custom software effects
-| states/               | Internal data noting a device's current effect <!-- or preset -->
+| states/               | Internal data noting a device's current software status
 | colours.json          | Your saved colours list
-| [preferences.json]    | General configuration (see below)
+| [preferences.json]    | Application configuration

 <!--
 | [presets/]            | Stores pre-determined device settings.
 Other apps may call these "profiles"